 Some of the interest on these securities is now being used to cover the gap between what is collected in FICA taxes and the cost of benefits for current retirees.

 Finally, Social Security is a mandatory program.
-Given that workers are required by law to pay FICA taxes, the program has a guaranteed and dedicated source of revenue in perpetuity.
+Unless the President and Congress pass legislation eliminating the requirement that workers and their employers to pay FICA taxes, the program has a guaranteed and dedicated source of revenue in perpetuity.

-Social Security remains strong and will be able to pay full benefits for many years to come – until 2034.
-Thereafter, there will still be enough payroll tax revenue coming into the program to pay 78 percent of all benefits owed.
-Congress has adjusted and revised the program many times since its inception over eighty years ago and there is every reason to believe it will do so again before trust fund reserves are depleted in 12 years.
+Social Security remains strong and will be able to pay full benefits for many years to come – until 2035.
+Thereafter, there will still be enough payroll tax revenue coming into the program to pay 83 percent of all benefits owed.
+Congress has adjusted and revised the program many times since its inception almost ninety years ago and there is every reason to believe it will do so again before trust fund reserves are depleted.

 Social Security vs. Ponzi Scheme Made Clear